Enbridge actively supports research and innovation, as we aim to adapt and harness technology to improve safety and reliability.

 Enbridge has entrusted Baker Hughes, a GE Company, with these robust ILI-based pipeline diagnoses since 1998.
 In that time, Baker Hughes has performed more than 400 pipeline inspections across Enbridge’s pipeline network, producing more than 70,000 kilometers’ worth of inspection data.

 As part of our Smart Pigs, Safe Pipes series on the @enbridge blog channel, we recently teamed up with the experts at BHGE, the world's premier pipeline inspection company, to get a close-up look at their leading-edge technology—and the various ways it's improving safety across the pipeline industry.
+The series looks at:

 It’s highly accurate, it’s non-intrusive, it’s continuous and it goes with the flow.